alexeyds/fetcherino/README.md

 ### `fetcherino/matcher` exports:

 - `createMatcher(matcherFunction, description)` - basic matcher builder function.
-In essence it simply makes given `matcherFunction` inspectable by attaching a proper description to it.
+In essence, it simply makes given `matcherFunction` inspectable by attaching a proper description to it.
 - `objectIncluding(subset)` - uses `lodash.ismatch` to match an object against its potential subset.
 All objects given to `fetch.mock` are converted to this matcher by default.
-`equalTo(target)` - uses `lodash.isequal` to match two objects for equality.
-All non-object and non-function values given to `fetch.mock` are converted to this matcher by default.
+- `equalTo(target)` - uses `lodash.isequal` to check two objects for equality.
+All strings, numbers, boolean arguments, etc., given to `fetch.mock` are converted to this matcher by default.
 - `arrayIncludingSubset(subset)`
 - `arrayIncluding(object)`